Klinefelters syndrome; Klinefelter syndrome; 47 XXY syndrome; XXY syndrome; XXY trisomy

 Not all individuals with this condition have the same symptoms or to the same degree; because of this variability, cases often remain undiagnosed.
 Symptoms depend on the proportion of cells in the body that contain an extra X chromosome (XXY), how much testosterone is being produced and the age at diagnosis.

-From early school age, boys with Klinefelter’s syndrome tend to be taller (increased leg length) and may have reduced coordination compared with other boys.
+From early school age, boys with Klinefelter’s syndrome tend to be taller (increased leg length) because testosterone normally stops boys growing after puberty.
 This increase in height is maintained throughout life.
+Patients with Klinefelter’s syndrome may have reduced coordination compared with other boys.

 From the time of puberty, most affected boys fail to make as much testosterone as unaffected boys.
-This can lead to a taller, less muscular appearance with less facial and body hair; impaired sex drive (libido) and difficulties maintaining erections (potency); and lower energy levels.
+This can lead to a taller, less muscular appearance with less facial and body hair, impaired sex drive (libido) and difficulties maintaining erections (potency), and lower energy levels.
 Men with Klinefelter’s syndrome may develop breast enlargement (gynaecomastia) and thinning of the bones (osteoporosis).
 Characteristically, they have small, firm testes with a low or absent sperm count; almost all men who are 47 XXY will be infertile.
-However, most men with Klinefelter’s syndrome may have a normal sex life.
+However, most men with Klinefelter’s syndrome may have a normal sex life, especially when given appropriate treatment.

 Klinefelter’s syndrome only affects men.
 It is one of the most common chromosome abnormalities in men.
 About 1 of every 650 live male births has an extra X chromosome, but many do not have any symptoms.
-Importantly, up to 3% of infertile men have Klinefelter’s syndrome.
+Importantly, up to 3% of infertile men have Klinefelter’s syndrome and many cases go undiagnosed.

 Klinefelter’s syndrome is a genetic condition but it is not inherited from the parents.
 In the vast majority of boys, there are no other affected family members; it occurs sporadically.
 The extra X chromosome can come from either the mother or the father.
 It is thought that older parents may be more likely to have a child with Klinefelter’s syndrome; this is probably because the risk of chromosomal abnormalities increases with age.